 The WCMSAP provides you with the following features and related benefits:

-- Immediate confirmation of the receipt of your WCMSA submission.
+- Receive immediate confirmation of successful WCMSA submission.

 - Note: A re-review request is only allowed under specific circumstances.
-These circumstances are explained in the WCMSA Reference Guide which is available in the Downloads section of this page.
+These circumstances are explained in the WCMSA Reference Guide which is available in the Downloads section of the WCMSA page.

 How to Access the WCMSAP and User Documentation

-The WCMSAP application can be accessed using the link found in the Related Links section below.
+The WCMSAP application can be accessed at: https://www.cob.cms.hhs.gov/WCMSA/login.
 For more information on how to register and use this application, please see the WCMSAP User Manual which is available under the ‘Reference Material’ menu option of the WCMSAP application.
-It should be used in unison with the other reference materials that can be accessed from the ”Help About This Page” link which is available on each WCMSAP page.
+It should be used in unison with the other reference materials that can be accessed from the “Help About This Page” link which is available on each WCMSAP page.

 WCMSAP Training Materials

 CMS has made available a curriculum of computer-based training (CBT) courses for WCMSAP users.
 These courses provide in-depth training on WCMSAP registration and use of the WCMSAP.
 You can access these CBTs from the Dynamic List located on the bottom of this page.
-Please see the WCMSAP Curriculum document for a complete listing of the courses, their descriptions, and course lengths.
-The WCMSAP Curriculum document is also available in the Dynamic List at the bottom of this page.
-If you have any questions or feedback on this material, please click the Training Feedback link found in the Related Links section below.
+Please see the WCMSAP Curriculum document for a complete listing of the courses and their descriptions.
+If you have any questions or feedback on this material, please click the Training Feedback link.

 For assistance with WCMSAP Issues